uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 ## Clip the Aerial Imagery

-We can repeat the same process as above to clip the Aerial Imagery, however due to the nature of the image from NearMaps, we need to first convert it to a GeoTIFF file format before we can clip it:
+We can repeat the same process as above to clip the Aerial Imagery.

-* `Right Click the image layer > Export > Save as...`
-* Ensure the Format is GeoTIFF
-* Click '...' next to File name and name your layer "St_Lucia_Aerial"

 Now, clip the converted aerial imagery:

 * Go to `Raster > Extraction > Clip Raster by Mask Layer`
 * Make sure St_Lucia_Aerial is selected in the Input layer
 * Set the Mask Layer to "UQ_Boundary"
+* You may need to define the Source and Target CRS to ensure that it all runs smoothly
 * Scroll down to "Clipped (mask)" and click "..." next to [Create Temporary Layer]", then "Save to file", and save it as **St_Lucia_Aerial_clipped** to your project folder.

 We can now clean up our project by removing the original and intermediate layers we won't need.